Refinish or Replace Hardwoods

 Refinish your hardwoods if:

-Our go-to hardwood floor trade partner, John Carlson with Heartland Floors agrees.
+Our go-to hardwood floor trade partner, Heartland Floors agrees.
 “We love creating the warmth and beauty that hardwoods bring.
-New or old, you can have beautiful hardwood floors,” says John.
+New or old, you can have beautiful hardwood floors,” says the owner.

 For regular hardwood floor maintenance we recommend dust mopping with Original Endust as needed and occasional cleaning with Woodwise.
 Both products are user friendly and can be found in most grocery stores and on Amazon.com.
 Please follow the directions found on the packaging for proper usage.
 If you’re doing additional cleaning, you could be causing more harm than good.
 Have more hardwood questions?
 Call us, we’re happy to help!